cjihrig/kubenode/README.md

 - `@kubenode/controller-runtime` - APIs used to implement Kubernetes
 controllers.
 - `@kubenode/crdgen` - APIs for generating CRDs from TypeScript.
+- `@kubenode/reference` - Utilities for working with container image references.

 ## Future goals